 WonderFox DVD Ripper Pro can bypass any copy-protection and rip all your DVDs to MP4, MKV, MOV, and other 500+ formats and devices with zero quality loss.
 Now it’s time to create your personal media library for Plex and Kodi!

 Note: This will be a long read.
 If you don’t want to spend much time on this, you can scroll down to the next part to see the Kodi Plex comparison table.
-But you will miss some information.

 Platform compatibility is the most obvious yet vital factor in evaluating whether the product suits you or not.
-Both Kodi and Plex support nearly all the mainstream platforms, but Kodi still can’t compete with Plex in this round.
+Both Kodi and Plex support nearly all mainstream platforms, but Kodi still can’t compete with Plex in this round.